 “Intuition is a very powerful thing, more powerful than intellect, in my opinion”. – Steve Jobs

-The greatest hindrance in accessing your intuition is stress.
+The greatest hindrance to accessing your intuition is stress.
 People under significant stress use just a fraction of their mental and emotional capabilities.

-Activating your intuition requires at a minimum – long periods of solitude.
+Activating your intuitive mind requires, at a minimum, long periods of solitude.
 It comes with deep soul searching and spiritual reflection.

 After Steve Jobs left India, he embraced meditation and mindfulness for the rest of his life.
 Many high-tech offices have also employed mindfulness counselors to help keep employees focused.

-Many great leaders are considered great because they did something almost no one else believed was possible — they literally set the direction of progress for generations to come.
+Many great leaders are great because they did something almost no one else believed was possible — they set the direction of progress for generations to come.

 They didn’t focus on just having a career or a job — they had a vision and a mission.
 For self-renewal, it is critical to refocus and set the direction of progress in your life.
 A new commitment to new priorities will also help keep hope alive.